SepiaBackground.jpg

 I understand, because I’ve been there.

-I was on my hands and knees on the bathroom floor and I realized, this wasn't my idea of success.
-I thought back to the beginning—just me and a pair of clippers, knee deep in a snow drift watching a barn owl fly by.
-I held that feeling of pure connection with who I have always been, and I took it forward with me.
+I was on my hands and knees on the bathroom floor after another grueling events season with a wildly successful floral business, and I realized this wasn't my idea of success.
+I thought back to the beginning.
+Just me and a pair of clippers, knee deep in a snow drift, watching a barn owl fly by.
+I was hungry for that feeling: pure connection with who I have always been.

 I know what it’s like when it all falls apart and I know how to come back from it.